"Soul" Searching in Deuteronomy 6:5: A Hebrew Word Study without Hebrew

 - Friday, August 13, 2010

-In Deut 6:5, Moses admonishes the Israelites to "love the Lord your God with all your heart and with all your soul and with all your might" (ESV).
+In Deuteronomy 6:5, Moses admonishes the Israelites to "love the Lord your God with all your heart and with all your soul and with all your might" (ESV).

 But how well does the English translation "soul" in this verse convey the meaning of the underlying Hebrew word?
 The Merriam-Webster Dictionary offers eight definitions for the word.
 Since we can be certain Moses did not have a copy of this dictionary in hand, we must delve into the Hebrew text in hope of gaining fresh insight into this ancient verse.
 We can do this in four easy steps.